Getting Divorced in Irvine California; A guide

 If you have decided to begin divorce proceedings, contact the Hills Law Group today!

 Serving the petition

 Once the Petition for Dissolution of the Marriage has been completed by the petitioner, the petitioner will need to serve the respondent with the papers.
 Because the Petition for Dissolution of the Marriage is a legal document that requires notification to the respondent, serving the papers must be done formally.
 Serving the papers is usually completed by the local sheriff’s office.
-Once the respondent has been served the papers, the respondent has thirty days to hire an attorney and respond to the Petition for Dissolution of the Marriage.
+Once the respondent has been served the papers, the respondent has thirty days to hire an Irvine Divorce Attorney and respond to the Petition for Dissolution of the Marriage.

 Once service is effectuated, the responding party has thirty days to file a response.
 If they do not respond, the Petitioner may request a default judgment.
 Note that a judgment may not be entered within six months of the response date so as to encourage reconciliation between couples.

 If you are interested in beginning divorce proceedings, the Hills Law Group can create a Petition for the Dissolution of the Marriage and arrange the serving of the papers for you.

 If you have been served a Petition for Dissolution of the Marriage, the Hills Law Group can help you respond appropriately and effectively.

 Once service of the Petition for Dissolution of the Marriage is made, Automatic Temporary Restraining Orders (ATROS) are initiated.
 In the state of California, there is no need for either party to apply for ATROS, ATROS are automatically applied to the parties involved.
 ATROS stay into effect until a court order dissolves them or there is a final judgment by the court in the divorce.
 ATROS are designed to prevent parties from engaging in negative activities out of frustration or spitefulness and include the following orders:

 - Children cannot be taken by either party out of the state of California.